VRoad (2018-2020) Erasmus+ Program

 Partners: GA Consultores (Spain), Formedil Piemonte (Italy), Centro de Formação Profissional da Indústria da Construção Civil e Obras Públicas do Sul -Cenfic- (Portugal), BTP CFA INdre-et-Loire (France).

-The maintenance and exploitation of road infrastructures, specifically the Conservation and Operation of Roads (COR), is decisive to maintain its viability and extending their useful life.
-European transport infrastructure is a means to strengthen the social and territorial cohesion of the European Union (EU), with the potential to promote economic development and job creation directly and indirectly.
+The maintenance and exploitation of road infrastructures is essential to maintain their viability and extend the useful life of European transport infrastructure, which strengthens the social and territorial cohesion of the European Union (EU) by promoting economic development and job creation.

-- Pedagogical innovation aimed at road maintenance needs.
+- Implementing a pedagogical innovation aimed at road maintenance needs.

 Training system, based on Virtual Reality, with simulation of real scenarios

-- To design a roadmap which establishes the standars and necessary steps to recognize the content of the proposed training system, developed in terms of EQF (European Qualification Framework) and according to the European frame and recommendations of EQAVET (European Quality Assurance in Vocational Education and Training).
+- A roadmap which establishes the standars and necessary steps to recognize the content of the proposed training system, developed in terms of EQF (European Qualification Framework) and according to the European frame and recommendations of EQAVET (European Quality Assurance in Vocational Education and Training).

 In support of these challenges, the project will have a double objective: to create National Advisory Groups (NAGs) in each country of the partnership, as well as Technical Advisory Groups (TAGs) and to implement the standard recognition process.

 The working methodology will combine qualitative techniques (focus groups) and quantitative techniques (questionnaires and internet surveys) to get first-hand information regarding Health and Safety on roadworks and, in particular, in maintenance roadworks.

 However, this European initiative addresses three clear challenges: